On the Efficiency of Energy Markets with Non-Merchant Storage: Introduction

-Currently, most energy markets treat storage like any other load or generator, which means that the storage operator submits price-quantity bids.
-Storage submitting bids in the market is also called \textit{merchant storage}.
-One major disadvantage of merchant storage is that it can have negative effects on social welfare \cite{Hartwig2016Impact, Sioshansi2014When}, depending on its market power.
 To mitigate these effects, the concept of \textit{non-merchant} or \textit{passive} storage in energy markets has been investigated in recent years \cite{Taylor2014Financial,Munoz2017Financial, weibelzahl2018effects,jiang2023duality}.
-A non-merchant storage does not submit bids, but its operation is co-optimized with generation and loads to achieve the highest social welfare.
-An appealing property of this set-up is that it is comparable to network-aware markets, which are prevalent in practice, e.g. in the U.S. markets.
+It is the third market design option in \cite{Singhal2020Pricing}.
+A non-merchant storage does not submit price bids, but its operation is co-optimized with generation and loads to achieve the highest social welfare.
+An appealing property of this set-up is that it is comparable to network-aware markets, which are prevalent in practice, e.g., in the U.S. markets.
 Similar to the way that power lines are included in the market to perform spatial arbitrage, a non-merchant storage performs temporal arbitrage.
 Thus, the storage is scheduled to achieve more efficient use of energy systems.
-Non-merchant storage would typically be a public asset owned by the system or network operator, but it could also be privately owned.
+Non-merchant storage can be a public asset owned by the system or network operator, but it could also be privately owned.

 Time-linking constraints are inevitably part of optimal dispatch problems for storage.
 With merchant storage, these time-linking constraints can be considered in the individual optimal bidding problem of the storage operator.
 The challenges associated with time-linking constraints in this case have been studied extensively for both price-taker \cite{Salas2018Benchmarking,Loehndorf2010Optimal} and price-maker storage \cite{Wang2017LookAhead, Mohsenianrad2016Coordinated, Ding2017Optimal, Badoual2021Learning}.
 These challenges are transferred to the market operator in the case of non-merchant storage.
 Energy markets are cleared sequentially for subsequent finite time horizons, but due to intertemporal constraints, the different market horizons do influence one another.
 This raises the question of how to account for the subsequent market clearing in the current clearing, and vice versa.
 For an overview of market design approaches for markets with intertemporal constraints we refer to \cite{Zhao2020}.